-What Are Brown Fat Cells and Can They Help You Lose Weight?
+What Are Brown Fat Cells and Can They Help You Lose Weight?Apr 3, 2020

 “Brown fat cells are literally brown in color because they contain an enormous amount of mitochondria, which are the power generators of cells,” says Sheila Collins, Ph.D., professor of the Integrative Metabolism Program at Sanford Burnham Prebys Medical Discovery Institute in Orlando, Florida.
-Within these mitochondria, brown fat cells burn fatty acids and glucose [sugar] and subsequently produce heat.
-So rather than store fat as white fat cells do, brown fat cells actually burn calories while producing heat.
+Isn’t it crazy how fat cells—typically considered just passive storehouses for fuel—contain mitochondria, found in abundance in muscle cells.

 Infants have a high amount of brown fat cells since they don’t have the ability to shiver yet, so these heat-producing cells help keep them warm.
-As the infant grows into childhood the amount of brown fat cells gradually declines since there isn’t a need for them since the child is now able to shiver to keep warm.
-Although brown fat cells continue to decline with age, a 2009 study found that most adults still have brown fat cells, albeit in small amounts — about 50 to 100 grams — and account for up to 20 percent of daily calorie burning.
-“Brown fat evolved in warm-blooded animals in order to protect us from cold temperatures,” says Collins.
+Want to know why a baby can burn its baby fat so fast?
+Because as the infant grows into childhood, the amount of brown fat cells gradually declines as there isn’t a need for them since the child is now able to shiver to keep warm.

+Brown fat is different from white fat in a few ways.
+“Brown fat evolved in warm-blooded animals to protect us from cold temperatures,” says Collins.
 “Remember, in caveman days we didn’t have houses or clothes, and even following the discovery of how to make fire, you still needed to stay warm enough to survive to live another day.”

 “When white fat cells can no longer find room to continue to stock away these triglycerides [fats], this fat is put into places where it doesn’t belong — such as in the liver or skeletal muscle or the pancreas, where they wreak havoc by becoming toxic metabolites,” says Collins.
 “Avoiding this abnormal fat storage is critical for avoiding insulin resistance [which can lead to type 2 diabetes], cardiovascular disease, and risk of early death.”